VPN vs. Proxy: What’s the Big Difference?Posted Feb. 28, 2019, 6:22 p.m. by Jonathan

 Connect the proxy server to your web browser and if your browser doesn’t support proxies, use a browser extension.
 Once done, all your web traffic will be routed through the proxy.

-If you are trying to connect to sensitive content like your bank or email account, it is very important for you to use a browser that is SSL enabled and a website that supports it.
+If you are trying to connect to sensitive content like your bank or email account, you need to use a browser that is SSL enabled and a website that supports it.
 Since proxies do not encrypt traffic by itself, you need to provide the encryption yourself.

 SOCKS (Socket Secure) proxies are an extension of HTTP proxies.
 They are useful because it stays indifferent to the kind of traffic passing through it.
 This kind of a server will pass through any traffic that it gets, irrespective of whether it is for a BitTorrent client, an FTP or a web server.